-Sec.
-31. Personal Effects. - A seafarer may bring a reasonable number of articles for personal use on board the ship; Provided, that this shall not inconvenience the ship or cargo or pose any risk on board the ship.
-If the seafarers' personal effects are lost or damaged as a result of shipwreck, loss or stranding, abandonment of the vessel, or as a result of fire, flooding, collision, or piracy, the shipowner shall reimburse him/her for said loss or damage, subject to limits prescribed by existing rules and regulations, unless a higher limit is provided under the existing CBA, but in no case lower than international standards.

-Sec.
-32. Social Welfare Benefits. - Without prejudice to established policy, CBA, or other applicable social agreement, all seafarers shall be members of, and receive the benefits conferred by, the Overseas Workers Welfare Administration (OWWA), Social Security System (SSS), Employees' Compensation and State Insurance Fund, PhilHealth, HDMF, or Pag-IBIG Fund, and other applicable social protection laws, rules and regulations, as may now or hereafter be created in favor of Filipino workers and/or OFWs.

-Sec.
-33. Sick Leave and Sickness Benefits During Public Health Emergencies. - A seafarer who has contracted an illness or disease during public health emergencies, such as epidemics or pandemics, while in transit, or is under quarantine, shall be entitled to paid sick leave and sickness benefits until the seafarer joins the vessel.

-Sec.
-34. Anti-Harassment and Bullying Policies On Board Ships. - Shipowners shall ensure protection to seafarers with policies and accessible procedures to address harassment and bullying on board ships.
+1 for officers and other members of the ship's crew, and regularly paid in full at least once 2 a month.
+3 Sec.
+29. Remittance of Wages Shipowners shall provide the appropriate facilities 4 and assistance to the seafarer to enable the seafarer to remit his/her wage to his/her 5 designated allotee/s in the Philippines through any authorized Philippine bank or financial 6 intermediary; Provided, that such allotment shall not be less than eighty percent (80%) 7 of the seafarer's monthly basic salary.
+8 Sec.
+30. Limitations on Wage Deductions A deduction from the seafarer's wages 9 shall not be made without his/her written consent unless the deduction is provided for in 10 the contract of employment and/or is authorized by law.
+11 Sec.
+31. Personal Effects A seafarer may bring a reasonable number of articles 12 for personal use on board the ship; Provided, that this shall not inconvenience the ship 13 or cargo or pose any risk on board the ship.
+If the seafarers' personal effects are lost or 14 damaged as a result of shipwreck, loss or stranding, abandonment of the vessel, or as a 15 result of fire, flooding, collision, or piracy, the shipowner shall reimburse him/her for said 16 loss or damage, subject to limits prescribed by existing rules and regulations, unless a 17 higher limit is provided under the existing CBA, but in no case lower than international 18 standards.
+19 Sec.
+32. Social Welfare Benefits. - Without prejudice to established policy, CBA, or 20 other applicable social agreement, all seafarers shall be members of, and receive the 21 benefits conferred by, the Overseas Workers Welfare Administration (OWWA), Social 22 Security System (SSS), Employees' Compensation and State Insurance Fund, PhilHealth, 23 HDMF, or Pag-IBIG Fund, and other applicable social protection laws, rules and 24 regulations, as may now or hereafter be created in favor of Filipino workers and/or OFWs.
+25 Sec.
+33. Sick Leave and Sickness Benefits During Public Health Emergencies. - A 26 seafarer who has contracted an illness or disease during public health emergencies, such 27 as epidemics or pandemics, while in transit, or is under quarantine, shall be entitled to 28 paid sick leave and sickness benefits until the seafarer joins the vessel.
+29 Sec.
+34. Anti-Harassment and Bullying Policies On Board Ships. - Shipowners shall 30 ensure protection to seafarers with policies and accessible procedures to address 31 harassment and bullying on board ships.
+32 33 CHAPTER VIII 34 ACCOMMODATION, RECREATION FACILITIES, 35 FOOD AND CATERING IN SHIPS 36 37 Sec.
+35. Application. - The requirements of this Chapter covering ships of 38 Philippine Registry shall be applicable to the following: 39 a) All ocean-going ships and domestic ships constructed on or after the date when the MLC, 2006 come into force;

-CHAPTER VIII

-ACCOMMODATION, RECREATION FACILITIES,

-FOOD AND CATERING IN SHIPS

-Sec.
-35. Application. - The requirements of this Chapter covering ships of Philippine Registry shall be applicable to the following:

-(a) All ocean-going ships and domestic ships constructed on or after the date when the MLC, 2006 come into force;